szesam/Cyber_physical_skills/skills/cluster-1/08/report.md

 2. Wired ESP-IDF and LED matrix to 3V and ground.
 3. Wired 1kohm resistors from SLA and SDA.
 4. Downloaded i2C_display code from ec444 spring 2021 github
-5. Looked up bitmap cheatsheet to alter the bitmap display.
+5. Looked up bitmap cheatsheet for reference of all available bitmap display.
+6. Add in UART function for user input.
-6. Build, flash and take photos for demo.
+6. Build, flash and take photos/video for demo.

 ## Sketches and Photos
 ![Alt text](images/ledmatrix.jpg?raw=true "Title")